csvpath/csvpath/docs/qualifiers.md

 Qualifiers are new and being added opportunistically.
 See the individual function docs for which qualifiers are available on a function.

+Qualifiers may also be used in variable assignments.
+Read  <a href='https://github.com/dk107dk/csvpath/blob/main/docs/assignment.md'>more about qualifiers and variable assignment here</a>.

 ## Well-known Qualifiers
 At the moment there are only a few qualifiers.